Hackdata2024/49-tf/README.md

 *css

 About idea -
 Before going to the idea lets see how we got this idea , we are doing a survey of workers labours and construction workers .
-They are saying many and many problems in their life like * 1- they dont have second source of income they mostly dependt on thekedar mainly called as constractors
+They have many problems in their life like * 1- they dont have second source of income they mostly dependt on thekedar mainly called as constractors
     * 2- No money for investing money for their children education
     * 3 - Not getting regular wages even after working daily they got late payments after begging for the hard earn money form the thekedar
     * 4- mostly they are unaware about the government schemes